How Achtung.app measures AI visibility

 - Closed-book favors older brands.
 Training data has a cutoff.
 Brands that were prominent before that date dominate; newer or fast-growing brands are systematically under-weighted.
 Search-grounded ignores the cutoff and works against the current web index.

-- Reproducibility.
-Closed-book outputs shift with every model update; a fine-tune in November can change rankings without anything having moved in actual visibility.
-Search-grounded responses are anchored to live search results: variance is bounded by what is actually online.
+- Variance stays measurable.
+Closed-book outputs shift with every model update; a fine-tune in November can change rankings without anything having moved in actual visibility, and from the outside that jump is indistinguishable from a real change.
+Search-grounded responses are anchored to live search results that Achtung.app can observe itself.
+How much the answers still fluctuate is not smoothed away, it is measured.

-Four providers run a live search of the open web on every query and return citations with URLs.
-Three run daily: ChatGPT (OpenAI), Gemini (Google), and Perplexity.
-Claude (Anthropic) was added in May 2026 and runs weekly due to higher API cost; every Claude call forces a web search via the official tool.
+Four providers answer the queries with live web search and return citations with URLs.
+From the Starter tier up, three of them run daily: ChatGPT (OpenAI), Gemini (Google), and Perplexity.
+Claude (Anthropic) was added in May 2026 and runs weekly due to higher API cost.
+On the Lite tier all four are queried weekly.
 Methodologically Claude is fully comparable to the other three, just refreshed less often.

 Blind measurement